 Lionfish are venomous, with 18 spines capable of giving a very painful sting, which in very rare cases can cause additional complications such as temporary paralysis or breathing difficulty.
 The spines and corresponding stings can be easily avoided when fishing and cleaning the fish, especially with a little practice.
 A common treatment to a lionfish sting is to soak the afflicted area in hot water to break down the venom.

-Lionfish is an invasive species in the Turks and Caicos and is typically harvested by spearing, so eating it has a positive environment impact, a welcome change for the fisheries.
+Lionfish is an invasive species in the Turks and Caicos and is typically harvested by spearing, so eating it has a positive environment impact, a welcome change for the local fisheries which are overfished.